dynamsoft-docs/barcode-reader-docs/parameters/enum/format-enums.md

 ## BarcodeFormat_2
 Describes the barcode types in BarcodeFormat group 2.
-Note: The barcode format our library will search for is composed of [BarcodeFormat group 1](#barcodeformat) and [BarcodeFormat group 2](#barcodeformat_2), so you need to specify the barcode format in group 1 and group 2 individually.

 ### Declarations